 3. Define what sets you apart

 Whether you sell clothing or construction mortgages, you likely have competitors that offer a similar product.
 That’s why the third and final key to a high click-through rate is to clearly state what makes you the absolute best choice for your customer.

 Ask yourself, “What will customers get from this product that they won’t get from all the other options available to them?”
-Whether it’s a time savings, a cost savings, better quality or superior service, the answer should feature prominently in your email.
+Whether it’s time savings, cost-savings, better quality, or superior service the answer should feature prominently in your email.

 When you have less than 15 seconds to convince your readers that it’s worth their time to click through, every word counts.
 So when you’re building your next email marketing campaign, follow the three keys to success by communicating a) what your product is, b) what your readers will get out of it, and c) what makes it better than everyone else’s.